Cathedral-Of-NeoJesus/CodeOfConduct/contributing.md

 - 3\.
 Section 4 and 5 of the Code of Conduct also applies to contributing.

-# "Archverse Community" Code of Conduct contribution guidelines:
+# "Cathedral of NeoJesus" Code of Conduct contribution guidelines:

 - 1\.
 Follow the [conventional commits guidelines][conventional_commits] to *make reviews easier* and to make git logs more valuable.